ubertidavide/fastbots/README.md

 BOT_MAX_RETRIES=2 #sec default
 BOT_RETRY_DELAY=10 #sec default
 ```
-When the task is failed the library store the screenshot and the html of the page in the debug folder, useful for debug.
-It will store also all the logs in the log.log file.
+When the task fails, the library stores the screenshot and the HTML of the page in the debug folder, useful for debugging.
+It will also store all the logs in the log.log file.

 ### Page Url Check (Automatic)
-Every defined page must have a page url and when it's instantiate and reaced by the bot, the library check that the
-specified url in the config are the same as the reached page during the navigation, to reduce navigation errors.
-If you want to disable this function see the Global Wait Section below.
+Every defined page must have a page URL, and when it's instantiated and reached by the bot, the library checks that the specified URL in the config matches the reached page during navigation to reduce navigation errors.
+If you want to disable this function, see the Global Wait Section below.

 ### File Download Wait (Functions)
-This library have the bot.wait_downloaded_file_path(file_extension, new_name_file=None) method that could be used afer a button download click in order
-to wait and get the path of the downloaded file, it will give the ability also to rename the file.
-The extension is used to check that the file downloaded it's the correct and it's not corrupted.
+This library has the bot.wait_downloaded_file_path(file_extension, new_name_file=None) method that could be used after a button download click to wait and get the path of the downloaded file.
+It will also give the ability to rename the file.
+The extension is used to check that the downloaded file is correct and not corrupted.

 ### Download Folder and other Folders (Optional)
 ```ini